dettier/sculp/README.md

 ### `properties`
 Used for `Type.OBJECT` and `Type.GROUP` only.
-The value should be an object that provides schemes for available properties in the form of `{ prop1 : prop1Scheme, prop2 : prop2Scheme, ... }`.
+The value should be an object that provides schemas for available properties in the form of `{ prop1 : prop1Schema, prop2 : prop2Schema, ... }`.

 ### `items`
 Used for `Type.ARRAY` only.
-The value should be a scheme for array items.
+The value should be a schema for array items.

 ### `transform`
 A function or array of functions to transform value (e.g. convert string to lowercase).